Which Programming Language Should You Learn First?

 Python tops the list of coding languages that most developers would like to learn, probably due to the fact that it’s one of the most flexible multi-purpose tools for both data scientists and software developers.
 Python can be used in software engineering, web development, back-end development, system scripts, database management, and more.

 Free online resource: Kaggle’s Learn Python

-For a more hands-on, in-depth approach to learning coding, Bloom Institute of Technology (formerly known as Lambda School) programs cover the ins and outs of each of these languages in our full-stack web development and data science courses.
+For a more hands-on, in-depth approach to learning coding, Bloom Institute of Technology (formerly known as Lambda School) programs cover the ins and outs of each of these languages in our full-stack web development, data science and backend development courses.
 Of course, while these core languages are some of the most fundamental and important coding tools, they aren’t the only ones you might consider learning during your career.

 Advanced Coding Languages to Learn